JuliaDocs/Documenter.jl/docs/src/man/doctests.md

     The global filters, filters defined in `@meta` blocks, and filters defined with the `filter` keyword argument are all applied to each doctest.

+## Fixing outdated Doctests

+To fix outdated doctests, the `doctest` flag to [`makedocs`](@ref) can be set to `doctest = :fix`.
+This will run the doctests, and overwrite the old results with the new output.

+!!! note

+    The :fix option currently only works for LF line endings (`'\n'`)

+!!! note

+    It is recommended to `git commit` any code changes before running the doctest fixing.
+    That way it is simple to restore to the previous state if the the fixing goes wrong.

+!!! note

+    There are some corner cases where the fixing algorithm may replace the wrong code snippet.
+    It is therefore recommended to manually inspect the result of the fixing before committing.

 ## Skipping Doctests